hpi-schul-cloud/end-to-end-tests/README.md

 ## Installation

-First you need to setup and start a local version of Schulcloud & a database following this documentation: https://docs.dbildungscloud.de/x/vwITD
+First you need to setup and start a local version of dBildungscloud & a database.
 This is the project against we run all the tests

 ```bash